 “Plus, you can set up lots of different effects sends, so you can have five different reverbs and delays, and you can preset those and have snapshots and recalls for each song.
 So, you can really tailor each song to the sound that you are trying to re-create from the record.”

-Pellicciotto recorded the evening—for a potential live release—into Pro Tools 10 running on a pair of Apple MacBook Pros through a FireWire connection built into SC48.
+Pellicciotto recorded the evening—for a potential live release—into Pro Tools running on a pair of Apple MacBook Pros through a FireWire connection built into SC48.
 He captured 32 channels of the band and vocalists at the FOH position.
 Another 18 channels—the orchestra and a couple of audience mics—were recorded on the rig at monitor world.
-Those tracks were recorded right off the mic-pres without any of the effects he used to make the show sound good in the hall, although he did record a stereo track of the FOH mix for reference.
+Those tracks were recorded right off the mic-pres without any effects he used for the show, although he did record a stereo track of the FOH mix for reference.

 The two SC48 consoles were slaved together using Word Clock.
 “The idea was that whoever is going to be mixing [the show recording] it is going to have to sync the orchestra tracks to the main band tracks manually,” Pellicciotto says.
 “That’s not hard since both Pro Tools sessions shared the same Word Clock signal.”